+USE DIESEL FUEL ONLY

-DIESEL FUEL ONLY-Low sulphur fuel or ultra low sulphur fuel in U.S.A. and Canada.
+Low Sulphur fuel or ultra low sulphur fuel in USA and CANADA only.

 Fill the fuel tank with clean, fresh diesel fuel.
-The capacity of the fuel tank is 29.0 gallons (109.8 liters).
+The capacity of the fuel tank is approximately 29 Gal.
+(109.8 liters).
 See engine Operator's Manual for specific fuel recommendations.
 Running out of fuel may require bleeding the fuel injection pump.

-Note: Before starting the engine, be sure the fuel shutoff valve is in the open position.
+NOTE: Before starting the engine, open the fuel shutoff valve (pointer to be in line with hose).